Do you make this mistake on slow days?

 Another way of saying it is that you “force” trades because you’re “trading”.

-Why does this happen?
+Why does this happen on slow trading days?
 What’s behind it?

 I think there are a few reasons.